andrew/ultimate-awesome/README.md

 - [awesome-grav](https://github.com/getgrav/awesome-grav) - A curated list of awesome stuff to do with Grav.
 - [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an ACM Multimedia 2023 survey.
 - [awesome-hacktoberfest](https://github.com/mattjegan/awesome-hacktoberfest) - An Awesome List of Awesome Hacktoberfest-Related Projects.
+- [awesome-openminds-team](https://github.com/open-minds/awesome-openminds-team) - A Repository for students, geeks, programmers, and designers.
 - [awesome-ai-pulse-georgia](https://github.com/tornikebolokadze1-cyber/awesome-ai-pulse-georgia) - A curated collection of cutting-edge AI agent frameworks, developer tools, and automation resources — by AI Pulse Georgia.
 - [awesome-genkit](https://github.com/xavidop/awesome-genkit) - 🔥 List of Genkit talks, plugins, tools, examples & articles!
 Contributions welcome!.
 - [awesome-mdc](https://github.com/benallfree/awesome-mdc) - A curated list of awesome MDC files for your next vibe project.